XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 In the browser, `window.electronAPI.onUpdateLedgerIndex(callback)` can now be used tp pass a callback function via `ipcRenderer.on('eventName', callback)` that will be triggered by `appWindow.webContents.send('eventName', value)`.

-4. Now, in `view/template.html`, modify the line responsible for displaying the static text "Hello world!" to contain a placeholder for the ledger:index:
+4. Now, in `view/template.html`, replace the body in order to show a placeholder for the ledger index instead of "Hello world!"

 ```html
 <body>